 We study the assignment model where a collection of indivisible goods are sold to a set of buyers who want to buy at most one good.
-We characterize the extreme and interior points of the Walrasian equilibrium price space of this model.
+We characterize the extreme and interior points of the set of Walrasian equilibrium price vectors for this model.
 Our characterizations are in terms of demand sets of buyers.
-As a corollary to these characterizations, we characterize the minimum and the maximum Walrasian equilibrium price vectors.
-We also give necessary and sufficient conditions under which the interior of the Walrasian equilibrium price vector space is non-empty.
-Some of our results are derived by interpreting the Walrasian equilibrium price vectors as potential functions of an appropriate directed graph.
+Using these characterizations, we also give a unique characterization of the minimum and the maximum Walrasian equilibrium price vectors.
+Also, necessary and sufficient conditions are given under which the interior of the set of Walrasian equilibrium price vectors is non-empty.
+Several of the results are derived by interpreting Walrasian equilibrium price vectors as potential functions of an appropriate directed graph.